2022 California Housing Legislation Highlights

 Tenant Applications

 SB 649 (Cortese) Preference for local residents at risk of displacement in getting spots in affordable housing.
-Passed Senate 37–0
+Signed into law by the Governor.

 SB 1026 (Wieckowski) Energy efficiency disclosure for rental housing.
-Passed Senate 22–9
+Passed Senate 22–9.
+Held in Assembly.

 SB 1335 (Eggman) No credit checks / credit history reports required for tenants receiving subsidies such as section 8 vouchers.
-Passed Senate 29–5
+Passed Senate 29–5.
+Held in Assembly

 AB 1816 (Bryan) Re-entry housing for people released from jail or prison, including grants for applicants, incentives for landlords, and rent assistance.
-Passed Assembly 58–17
+Passed Assembly 58–17.
+Held in Senate committee.

-AB1961 (Gabriel) Centralized website for searching for and applying for affordable housing throughout the state.Passed Assembly 76–0
+AB1961 (Gabriel) Centralized website for searching for and applying for affordable housing throughout the state.Passed Assembly 76–0.
+Held in Senate committee.

 AB 2203 (Luz Rivas) No credit checks / credit history reports required for tenants receiving subsidies such as section 8 vouchers.
 Inactive.
 Held on Assembly floor